The Kason Mordechai Smith Inclusive Books Library and LGBTQIA+ Archive

 Donate to our library!

-Click below to make a donation that will help us stock the books that our community members request.
+Use the links below to make a contribution to the Kason Mordechai Smith Inclusive Books Library.
+Make a donation that will help us stock the books that our community members request.
 Thank you for your support!

-Got books?
-We also take physical donations!
-Reach out directly at hello@mocopridecenter.org to coordinate a book pick-up or drop-off.
+OR, fill out our book donation form.
+We take book donations!
+Submit your title(s) for approval and reach out directly at hello@mocopridecenter.org to coordinate a book pick-up or drop-off.